Mrt134/Experimental/1.0luminadocumentation/lumina.rst

   click the "lock" icon next to "Leave" to lock the system, which will start the screensaver and password prompt to resume the session.

-.. note:: On a TrueOS system which is applying updates, the shutdown and
+.. note:: On a TrueOS® system which is applying updates, the shutdown and
           restart options will be disabled until the updates are complete, with a note indicating updates are in progress.